ssxenon01/mm/resources/plugins/custom-sidebars/readme.txt

 **From the [WordPress plugins page](http://wordpress.org/extend/plugins/)**

-1. Download the plugin
+1. Download the plugin, extract the zip file.
 2. Upload the `custom-sidebars` folder to your `/wp-content/plugins/` directory.
 3. Active the plugin in the plugin menu panel in your administration area.

 **From inside your WordPress installation, in the plugin section.**

-1. Search for custom sidebars plugin
+1. Search for custom sidebars plugin.
 2. Download it and then active it.

-Once, you have the plugin activated, you will find a new option called 'Custom Sidebars' in your Appearance menu.
+Once you have the plugin activated you will find all new features inside your "Widgets" screen!
 There you will be able to create and manage your own sidebars.

-You can find some simple tutorials on the [Custom sidebars plugin web page](http://marquex.es/541/custom-sidebars-plugin-v0-8)
+Find more functionality and usage information on the [Custom Sidebars Pro page](http://premium.wpmudev.org/project/custom-sidebars-pro/).

 == Frequently Asked Questions ==

-= How do begin to work with the plugin? =
+= How do I begin working with this plugin? =

-Here there is an old [video tutorial](http://vimeo.com/18746218) about how to set up your first sidebars.
+Please refer to <a href="http://premium.wpmudev.org/project/custom-sidebars-pro/#usage">the usage section of Custom Sidebars Pro</a>

+= Why can't I see a widget menu? =

+This plugin requires your theme to have widget areas enabled, if you don't have widget areas enabled you probably need to use a different theme that does!

 = Where do I set my sidebars up? =